ASU-CS-Research/JustRAIGS/README.md

    2. You can also integrate WaB with other deep learning frameworks and libraries.
 For instance, you could use KerasTuner with WaB instead of the native WaB hyperparameter tuning framework.
    3. For more information check out: https://docs.wandb.ai/guides
-2. I have created a WaB project for us to use, which is located at: [WaB](https://wandb.ai/appmais/JustRAIGS).
+2. I have created a WaB project for us to use, which is located at: [WaB: JustRAIGS](https://wandb.ai/appmais/JustRAIGS).
+3. I have also provided comments in Restructured Text (RST) format in the codebase to help you understand how to integrate WaB with your code, and which documentation to reference when you get stuck.
-3. There is some high level terminology you should know which will allow you to utilize WaB effectively:
+4. There is some high level terminology you should know which will allow you to utilize WaB effectively:
    1. `Organization`: This is a collection of `Projects`.
 It is a way to organize separate distinct `Projects` within a particular organization/research group.
    2. `Project`: This is the highest level of organization in WaB.
 It is a collection of `Runs` and `Reports`.